Helseatlas/docker-shinymap/README.md

-The ```-v``` option mounts the directory holding your ssh-files (keys and config, found in ```~/.ssh``` in the example above) so they become available within the container (in the```/home/rstudio/.ssh``` directory.
+The ```-v``` option mounts the directory holding your ssh-files (keys and config, found in ```~/.ssh``` in the example above) so they become available within the container (in the```/home/rstudio/.ssh``` directory).
 Please adjust according to where your .ssh directory resides on your host.

 The ```-e``` option sets the password to be used logging into RStudio